This is where you can get your booster jab in Leeds and how long you must wait after your second dose

 Who can get the jab?

-The booster jab is now being offered to everyone aged 18 or over.
+The booster jab is now being offered to everyone aged 18 and over.

 According to the Prime Minister's announcement yesterday, every person eligible for the booster vaccine should be offered the jab before the end of December.

-This brings forward the government's previous target of rolling out booster jabs to those 18 or over by the end of January 2022.
+This brings forward the government's previous target of rolling out booster jabs to those 18 and over by the end of January 2022.

 The vaccine priority list is listed below: